Battle of the Planets: Character variations

+Other media

-Subsequent versions
+Subsequent variations

 In 1986, Gatchaman was re-worked in the US as G-Force: Guardians of Space by Turner, with a good deal of the original content edited out of Battle of the Planets put back into the show.
 It followed the plot of the original Gatchaman much more faithfully than Battle of the Planets because of this.
 Missing was Hoyt Curtin's original score.
 New voice acting was used.

 Two soundtrack albums and several DVDs have been released.

 The two Japanese follow-up series, Gatchaman II and Gatchaman Fighter, were combined into 65 episodes and released as the Saban-produced show Eagle Riders.
 All 65 episodes aired in Australia, but in the United States, only 13 episodes were aired.